LAURENT METTRAUX

 BIOGRAPHY

-Born in Fribourg (Switzerland) on May 27th, 1970.
-Musical studies at Conservatoire et Académie de Musique de Fribourg (complete studies of analysis, counterpoint, harmony and fugue with René Oberson, piano, violin and singing) and in Geneva (composition with Prof. Eric Gaudibert, conducting with Prof. Liang-Sheng Chen).
-Follows also courses of ancient music and musicology.
-Receives a prize of the Kiefer-Hablitzel Foundation (Association of Swiss Musicians).
+Laurent Mettraux was born on May 27th, 1970, in Fribourg (Switzerland).
+He completed the studies of analysis, counterpoint, harmony and fugue with René Oberson at the Music Academy of Fribourg, as well as piano, violin and singing.
+He continued his studies in Geneva (composition with Prof. Eric Gaudibert, conducting with Prof. Liang-Sheng Chen), while following also courses of ancient music and musicology.
+He received a prize of the Kiefer-Hablitzel Foundation (Association of Swiss Musicians).
 Counsels and courses with, among others, Klaus Huber, Luis de Pablo, Heinz Holliger, Arvo Pärt, Paul Méfano.

 First compositions in 1982.
-Numerous commissions, as much from the interpreters as from concert associations, festivals, broadcasting and foundations.
+He receives numerous orders, as much from the interpreters as from concert associations, festivals, broadcasting and foundations.
 His works are more and more performed, as well in Switzerland as in other countries.
 His style is appreciated as well by specialists of contemporary music and musicians as by the public.
 He is also one of the youngest composers about whom a notice appears in the International Who’s who in Music and Musician’s Directory, from the 16th edition onward (1998).
 He is since July 2007 member of the committee of the Association of Swiss Musicians.

 You can download the complete dossier in pdf or Word, under the rubric documents.